cockroachdb/docs/v21.1/configure-logs.md

 The [default configuration](#default-logging-configuration) uses the following severity levels for [`cockroach start`](cockroach-start.html) and [`cockroach start-single-node`](cockroach-start-single-node.html):

-- File and network sinks output messages with `INFO` severity or higher.
+- File and network sinks emit messages with `INFO` severity or higher.
 Since `INFO` is the lowest severity level, this includes all log messages.
-- `stderr` is configured with `filter: NONE` and does not receive log messages.
+- `stderr` is configured with `filter: NONE` and does not emit log messages.

 {{site.data.alerts.callout_info}}
 All other `cockroach` commands use `filter: WARNING` and log to `stderr` by default, with these exceptions: